 The Poetic Worldview is the solution.
 Don't worry, it has nothing to do with poetry.

-The Greek word that poetry/poetic comes from actually is just a generate word for make, create, produce.
+The Greek word that poetry/poetic comes from actually is just a generic word for make, create, produce.
 The word "poetry" originally just meant something like "creative output."

 This view is tied into early Platonism and monotheism.
 The physical universe is a creation or manifestation or "the One" or "the Source" or really God.
 God is the ultimate creator, and an individual is good insofar as he reflects this creative tendency of God.
 We see it expounded in the Hermetic Corpus: